Chicken with Peanut Sauce (Video)

 - cilantro

-What gives this peanut sauce Thai flavors?
+What gives this Chicken with Peanut Sauce Thai flavors?

 I would never suggest this is an authentic Thai dish, but the peanut sauce does have a lot of Thai flavors like ginger, garlic, soy sauce, sweetener, Red Thai Curry Paste, and coconut milk.